Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Setting_up_React_Query.md

 ## Install React Query library

-To install and set up React Query in our application, we need to install the React Query library via VSCode terminal.
+To install and set up React Query in our application, we need to install the React Query library.
 We install React Query by typing in our VSCode terminal the ==**`npm install @tanstack/react-query`**== command.

 > **NOTE**: React Query is compatible with React v16.8+ and works with ReactDOM and React Native.